The Push Notes App is a Gluon code sample. Refer to the Gluon website for a full list of Gluon code samples.

 We have enabled push notifications on Android and iOS, and by using the Dashboard web application we have tested them on both platforms.

 If you have made it this far, congratulations, we hope this sample and the documentation was helpful to you!
-In case you have any questions, your first stop should be the Gluon support page, where you can access the latest documentation and the Gluon knowledge base.
+In case you have any questions, your first stop should be the Gluon support page, where you can access the latest documentation.
 Gluon also recommends the community to support each other over at the Gluon StackOverflow page.
 Finally, Gluon offers commercial support as well, to kick start your projects.